Increasing use of Mobile Money in Low-income Areas

 - Identifying and recruiting product ambassadors and early adopters – especially among the youth – to explain to their community how DFS services can be used for personal and community benefit;

-- Addressing adoption of mobile money with an ecosystem perspective, ie creating use cases to ensure people do not need to cash out mobile money, but can use it to make payments and needed transfers.
+- Addressing the adoption of mobile money with an ecosystem perspective, ie creating use cases to ensure people do not need to cash out mobile money but can use it to make payments and needed transfers.